xrom888/blog_jetty-display-errors-in-json/README.md

-# blog_jetty-display-errors-in-json
-Jetty configuration to display errors in JSON format.
+## Jetty configuration to display error pages in JSON.